fool/netlify-php-test/README.md

+# netlify-php-test

-simple PHP page that should be renderable statically.
+Simple PHP page that should be renderable statically.
 Minor javascript usage for comparison's sake.